 You have questions… we have answers!
 Below are collection of questions that we are often asked by parents prior to the start of school.
 We hope that this section will help alleviate any anxiety you might have about the beginning of school and the transition from home to CCCK.
-If you have questions that are not answered here, feel free to call the Student Development Office at 620-241-0723 ext.
-313.
+If you have questions that are not answered here, feel free to call or text the Admissions Office at 620-241-0723.

 When do classes start?

 The first full day of classes is on Tuesday, August 20, 2019